J-SIT/Cisco-Firepower-ThreadDefense-ACP-CSV-Export/README.md

 # Cisco-Firepower-ThreadDefense-ACP-CSV-Export
 This project is about exporting the Access Control Policies from a Cisco Firepower Management Center as a CSV file.

+<br> Please note the copyrights and licenses of the individual products and projects used.
+Accordingly, the rights are held by the original developers.
+If you have any questions or problems, please contact me, maybe we can find a solution together :)

 <br>
 <br> As the regular documentation of the switched firewall rules in a Cisco Firepower Management Center takes a lot of time, this process, which takes place regularly at various customers, is to be automated.
 For example, a process in which an inventory list of the rules can be compared with the currently activated rules can take several hours.
 <br>